kasarama/MongoDB_assignment/README_USE.md

 ## You need to have installed Node.js, NPM and MongoDb.

-## Start MongoDb server at default port and add tweets to Twitter databes: https://github.com/ozlerhakan/mongodb-json-files
+## Start MongoDb server at default port and add tweets to Twitter database: https://github.com/ozlerhakan/mongodb-json-files

 ##